Kale Kayihura: Controversies

 On 13 June 2018, Kayihura was arrested on suspicion of killing police spokesman Andrew Felix Kaweesi in March 2017.

-Kale Kayihura appeared at the military court in Kampala, Uganda, on 24 August 2018.
-Uganda's former police chief, He was released on bail after 76 days in military custody on charges of failure to protect war materials and aiding and abetting kidnapping.
+Kayihura appeared at the military court in Kampala, Uganda, on 24 August 2018.
+He was released on bail after 76 days in military custody on charges of failure to protect war materials and aiding and abetting kidnapping.

 Sacking as Inspector General of Police

 On 4 March 2018, President Yoweri Museveni elevated Martin Okoth Ochola, previously the deputy police chief, to Inspector General of Police, on the same day General Elly Tumwine replaced Lieutenant General Henry Tumukunde as Security Minister.
 This followed widespread outcry from concerned citizens, regarding increased insecurity in the country, with the police cavorting with known criminal gangs.
-Kidnappings-for-ransom, wanton murders and robberies, including a rash of unexplained tourist deaths; all un-solved, which left the security apparatus clue-less.
+Kidnappings-for-ransom, wanton murders and robberies, including a rash of unexplained tourist deaths; all unsolved, which left the security apparatus clueless.

-Private life
+Personal life

 He is married to Angella Kayihura, a Kenyan of Rwandese descent.
 She is the grand-niece of Rudahigwa, the last king of pre-independence Rwanda.
 The Kayihuras are the parents of two children.
 He is reported to own a mixed farm on 350 acre of land in Kabula, Lyantonde District, on which he owns about 500 goats.

-US Sanctions
+US sanctions

-On 13 September 2019, Kayihura was sanctioned by the United States Department of the Treasury for gross violation of Human rights when he was head of the Uganda Police Force (UPF).
-The sanctions relate to Kayihura's involvement in instructing the Flying Squad Unit to torture Ugandans at places such as the notorious Nalufenya Special Investigations Center (NSIC) in Jinja, Eastern Uganda.
-The sanctions press release states that,"As the IGP for the UPF, Kayihura led individuals from the UPF's Flying Squad Unit, which has engaged in the inhumane treatment of detainees at the Nalufenya Special Investigations Center (NSIC).
+On 13 September 2019, Kayihura was sanctioned by the United States Department of the Treasury for gross violation of human rights when he was head of the Uganda Police Force (UPF).
+The sanctions relate to Kayihura's involvement in instructing the Flying Squad Unit to torture Ugandans at places such as the notorious Nalufenya Special Investigations Center in Jinja, Eastern Uganda.
+The sanctions press release states that, "As the IGP for the UPF, Kayihura led individuals from the UPF's Flying Squad Unit, which has engaged in the inhumane treatment of detainees at the Nalufenya Special Investigations Center (NSIC).
 Flying Squad Unit members reportedly used sticks and rifle butts to abuse NSIC detainees, and officers at NSIC are accused of having beaten one of the detainees with blunt instruments to the point that he lost consciousness.
 Detainees also reported that after being subjected to the abuse they were offered significant sums of money if they confessed to their involvement in a crime."
 The statement further states that Kayihura's property owned in the US or by US Citizens will be blocked and must be reported, "As a result of today’s action, all property and interests in property of Kayihura, and of any entities that are owned, directly or indirectly, 50 percent or more by him alone or with other designated persons, that are in the United States or in the possession or control of U.S. persons, are blocked and must be reported to OFAC - Office of Foreign Assets Control."